Accelerated Online Bachelor's Programs in Hawaii 2026

 Western Governors University

 Western Governors University (WGU) takes a competency-based approach to earning your degree in education, healthcare, information technology (IT), and business.
-Students can earn credit by demonstrating knowledge and experience and skipp traditional semester timelines.
+Students can earn credit by demonstrating knowledge and experience and skip traditional semester timelines.

 You can transfer up to 90 credits and move forward using performance assessments.
 There are no set start dates, so you can start immediately, however, you must complete a set number of competencies within six months to avoid being considered inactive.